Does semaglutide (Ozempic) cause hair loss?

 Reviewed By

-• Hair loss is not commonly listed as a known side effect of semaglutide, the active ingredient in Ozempic and Wegovy, according to official prescribing information.
+- Hair loss is not commonly listed as a side effect of semaglutide, the active ingredient in Ozempic and Wegovy, according to the official prescribing information.

-• Certain diabetes and weight loss medications, such as semaglutide,and metformin, can potentially induce hair loss as a side effect.
+- Diabetes and weight loss medications, such as semaglutide and metformin, can potentially induce hair loss as a side effect.

 Ozempic, containing the active ingredient semaglutide, is a prescription medication utilized to mitigate the impact of type 2 diabetes by aiding the body in insulin hormone production.
 Semaglutide is a medication classified as a glucagon-like peptide-1 receptor agonist (GLP-1 RA).

-Wegovy, also semaglutide-based medication, aids weight management in adults with obesity or overweight conditions, often accompanying health issues like type 2 diabetes or high blood pressure.
-While it primarily targets weight loss by regulating appetite and food intake through and mimicking the GLP-1 hormone, it also carries the potential risk of side effects, including hair loss.
+Wegovy, another semaglutide-based medication, aids weight management in adults with obesity or overweight conditions, often accompanying health issues like type 2 diabetes or high blood pressure.
+While semaglutide primarily targets weight loss by regulating appetite and food intake by mimicking the GLP-1 hormone, it also carries the potential risk of side effects, including hair loss.

 Does semaglutide cause hair loss and hair thinning?

-Semaglutide on its own does not commonly cause hair loss or hair thinning.
-An FDA record does show various reports of hair loss (alopecia) associated with semaglutide, but there is no substantial evidence yet that conclusively indicates that this medication does cause hair loss.
+Semaglutide or Ozempic medication does not commonly cause hair loss or hair thinning.
+An FDA record does show various reports of hair loss (alopecia) associated with semaglutide, but there is no substantial evidence yet that conclusively indicates that this medication causes hair loss.

 The primary reasons for hair loss during obesity treatment typically stem from swift weight reduction and deficiencies in essential vitamins and trace minerals.